-Mr B complains that Santander Consumer (UK) Plc (trading as "Santander" Consumer Finance) unfairly entered into a conditional sale agreement with him.
+Mr M complains that Santander Consumer (UK) Plc (trading as "Santander" Consumer Finance) unfairly entered into a conditional sale agreement with him.

-He's said his affordability for the agreement was not properly considered at the time of sale.
+He's said his affordability for the agreement was not properly considered at the time of sale and he couldn't afford the payments.